Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 {{< /hint >}}

-#### Scenario
+#### Example-Scenario

-An AVM module is modified and the parameters will change which breaks backwards compatibility.
+An AVM module is modified and the parameters will change, which breaks backwards compatibility.

-- Parameters are changing to a custom type
+- parameters are changing to a custom type
+- the parameter structure is changing
 - backwards compatibility will be maintained

 Existing **input parameters** used to be definined  as follows (reducing the examples to the minimum):